kaidez/kaidez.com/_posts/2015-1-02-filter-with-jquery.md

 }
 {% endprism %}

-Whatever `btn-player` link gets clicked has a `data-team` attribute.
-Our code needs to find the value of that attribute and store it in the previously-created `getLinkType` variable, and JavaScript's `this` keyword makes sure we're looking the value for the `data-team` value for the clicked-on link only.
+All the links with a `btn-player` class have a `data-team` attribute.
+When one of those links get clicked, we need to find that attribute's value and store it in the previously-created `getLinkType` variable.

-But data-attributes can't be found unless the browser supports `dataset` properties for elements.
-Internet Explorer versions 10 and lower don't support that so we need to do a little feature detection.
+We can find the value by looking directly at link's dataset property by saying `this.dataset`.
+But dataset isn't supported in Internet Explorer 10 and lower, so we need to provide fallback code for those browsers with feature detection.

-We'll start by checking to see if the clicked-on link does NOT have a `dataset` property.
-And if it doesn't, we'll use the `getAttribute()` method to find the value of `data-team` and store it in the `getLinkType` variable.

-But for browsers other than IE 10 and lower, we can use `dataset` to find the value of `data-team` and store it in the `getLinkType` variable.
+We'll start by checking to see if the clicked-on link does NOT have a `dataset` property and if it doesn't, we'll use the `getAttribute()` method to find the value of `data-team` and store it in the `getLinkType` variable.
+But for other browsers, we can use `dataset` to do the finding and storing.

 For a more in-depth discussion about data attributes and `getAttribute()`, [read my data attributes post](/load-data-attributes-mouseclicks/ "Read kaidez's blog post on loading in page content with data attributes").
+<a name="jquery-attribute-selectors"></a>
+### Using jQuery attribute selectors
 {% prism javascript %}
 getElType = $( "div[data-players-team~="+getLinkType+"]" );
 {% endprism %}